-Conservatorship of the GSEs has already persisted far longer than was ever intended.
-And while the Federal Housing Finance Agency (FHFA) has taken important administrative steps during this period, an extended conservatorship is economically and politically unsustainable.
-In the absence of comprehensive reform, borrowers forego the benefits made possible by a more vibrant secondary market, taxpayers remain exposed to elevated levels of credit risk, development of the private-label securities market remains stagnated, and lenders face increased uncertainty about the future.
-In short, the status quo is an unacceptable long-term outcome.
 To address the need for change, MBA convened its Task Force for a Future Secondary Mortgage Market (Task Force) in early 2016.
-The Task Force was comprised of members covering a broad cross-section of the real estate finance industry, including bank and nonbank lenders serving the single-family and multifamily markets and spanning a wide range of sizes and business models, mortgage insurers, REITs, and title companies.
+The Task Force was comprised of members covering a broad cross-section of the real estate finance industry, including bank and nonbank lenders serving the single-family and multifamily markets and spanning a wide range of sizes and business models, mortgage insurers, real estate investment trusts (REITs), and title companies.
 The members of the Task Force spent over a year considering and debating many potential models before issuing final recommendations for a reformed and improved secondary mortgage market system.
 The result of this extensive work was a detailed proposal released in April 2017, titled GSE Reform: Creating a Sustainable, More Vibrant Secondary Mortgage Market.
 I have submitted this proposal as an addendum to my written testimony.